A common misconception amongst coaches and lifters is that in order to begin using VBT you must completely change the way you approach training.

 2. Use your best rep velocity to track performance over time

-As you collect data it becomes possible to see how well you are lifting compared to your 7-day and 30-day averages for each exercise and load combination.
+As you collect data, the Metric app provides insights into how well you are lifting compared to your last workout or your 6-week average for each exercise and load combination, making it convenient to track your progress.

 An increase of 0.05m/s on the same load over time is correlated with a 5% increase in 1RM for that exercise.

-This historical velocity context also lets you assess your readiness to train.
-Lifting readiness is something many people try to infer through sleep tracking and heart rate variability measurements, or subjective self-assessment tools.
-These methods measure our readiness and fatigue status in a general sense, whereas velocity tracking is a direct measure of your readiness specific to strength training.
+While many people try to infer their readiness through sleep tracking, heart rate variability measurements, or subjective self-assessment tools, these methods measure readiness and fatigue status in a general sense.
+Velocity tracking within the Metric app is a direct measure of your readiness specific to strength training.

 Finding that today's velocity is 10% below your recent average for the same load is a reliable indicator that you are in a state of low readiness, and it might be a good day for some back-off work!